DIY: Homemade Banana Hair Conditioner

 Can I apply bananas directly to my hair?

 Yes, you may.
 However, it could be inconvenient as your hair may feel sticky.
-Ensure to shampoo your hair thoroughly to remove the residue.
+Ensure to shampoo your hair thoroughly to remove the residue of a banana hair mask.

 Are overripe bananas good for hair?